mcfedr/queue-manager-bundle/README.md

      * @throws WrongJobException
      * @throws NoSuchJobException
      */
-    public function delete(Job $job);
+    public function delete(Job $job): void;

 ## Jobs

-Jobs to run are Symfony services that implement `Mcfedr\QueueManagerBundle\Queue\Worker` There is one method, that is called with the arguments you passed to `QueueManager::put`
+Jobs to run are Symfony services that implement `Mcfedr\QueueManagerBundle\Queue\Worker` There is one method, that is called with the arguments you passed to `QueueManager::put`.

     /**
      * Called to start the queued task